linev/misc/check_si/Readme.md

      [shell] root -l check_si.cxx -q > log.txt 2>&1

-And check for "DUPL" in output string
+And then check for "DUPL" in output string